quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 previous connection and clear the QUIC Bit based on that information.

 An endpoint cannot clear the QUIC Bit without knowing whether the peer supports the extension.
-As stateless reset packets ({{Section 10.3 of QUIC}}) are only used after a loss of connection state, endpoints are unlikely to be able to clear the QUIC Bit on stateless reset packets.
+As Stateless Reset packets ({{Section 10.3 of QUIC}}) are only used after a loss of connection state, endpoints are unlikely to be able to clear the QUIC Bit on Stateless Reset packets.

 ## Using the QUIC Bit